The Worst Idea of All Time: Reviews and DirComms

+Reception

+As of 2024, Worst Idea is New Zealand's most successful comedy podcast at over 18 million downloads.
+The hosts have attributed the success of the show to a shout-out from the host of another podcast about movies, How Did This Get Made?.
+This in turn led to a front-page story on Vice, which described the contents of the podcast as "extended bouts of maniacal laughter, existential reflections, and self-loathing."
+In an interview with The Spinoff, Montgomery attributed the show's success to "the fact it was a pair of New Zealanders reflecting back American culture" - similar to the success of the TV series Flight of the Conchords - as well as the pair's comedic chemistry.

+The show has received a number of recommendations from various publications.
+Peter Wells suggested the show for a column in The Sydney Morning Herald, calling the show "part endurance test, part performance art" and praising its accessibility to new listeners.
+Hannah Verdier also reviewed the show positively for The Guardian, noting its constructive criticism and genuine humor that elevated the show above "men taking down a chick flick."

 Related media

 In 2015, the hosts teamed up with Justin, Travis, and Griffin McElroy, hosts of the podcast My Brother, My Brother and Me, to create the annually recorded 'Til Death Do Us Blart, in which the hosts must watch Paul Blart: Mall Cop 2 every Thanksgiving for the rest of their lives.
 Each host has a replacement host who takes their place when they die.

 Batt also began a podcast network called Little Empire Podcasts, which includes shows hosted by various New Zealand comedians.
-The company's podcasts include Boners of the Heart, The Male Gayz, The Walk Out Boys, Hosting and Polidicks.
+The company's podcasts include Cult Popture, Boners of the Heart, The Male Gayz, The Walk Out Boys, Hosting and Polidicks.

-In October 2021, Tim Batt appeared as a guest on the "Grown Ups 2" episode of movie podcast Diminishing Returns.
+In October 2021, Batt appeared as a guest on the "Grown Ups 2" episode of movie podcast Diminishing Returns.
 He watched it again as part of his preparation for the appearance.

+In March 2022, Batt appeared on SUDDENLY: a Frank Sinatra podcast having watched the Frank Sinatra film The Kissing Bandit, widely considered to be among Sinatra's worst ever.
+The episode was structured around the life of Estonian-Australian immigrant Peeter Pedaja, a man who had been inspired to commit armed robbery after watching The Kissing Bandit in 1950 then later made a name for himself after several failed attempts at sea crossings in oil-drum vessels of his own construction.
+Batt drew parallels between Pedaja's determination in the face of repeated failures and Batt's own determination to watch poorly-reviewed films repeatedly.